Built-ins

 #sprintf

-returns a string representation of its arguments according to a
+sprintf returns a string representation of its arguments according to a

 format string.
-Formatting in sprintf
+Formatting in sprintf and

-work the same way, see printf
+printf work the same way, see printf.

 Example